walterpg/google-drive-sync/docs/install/config.md

 The **Default New Folder Color** option provides a way for the plugin to colorize folders created by the plugin.
-For more information on this and other folder-related features, please review the [**Designated Folder**](../usage/x-40#designated-folder-and-folder-colors) topic.
+For more information on this and other folder related features, please review the [**Designated Folder**](../usage/x-40#designated-folder-and-folder-colors) topic.